fossabot/SoundCoast/README.md

 Feel free to contribute code to the project!
 I will gladly review any and all pull requests.

 ## Building
-To test the app simply run `npm run electron-dev`.
+To test the app simply run `npm start`.
-Package the app with `npm run electron-pack`.
+Package the app with `npm build`.